 Job Prospects...
 At a glance

-Although midwives are not as in demand they were a few years ago, their job prospects are still good.
+Midwives job prospects are good and their services are in high demand in a number of areas in New Zealand.
 A steady increase in employment is expected and the income for midwives is high.

 Midwives are health professionals specialising in childbirth.
 They support and care for the mother and child, and their role includes: monitoring the health and wellbeing of women and their growing babies during pregnancy, care during labour and birth and for six weeks after birth.
 Midwives can provide all of the necessary care to women who experience normal pregnancy and birth.
 They refer to and work alongside other health professionals if complications arise.
 Midwives can choose to work as either Lead Maternity Carers (working in small group practices looking after their own caseload of women), or employed to work rostered shifts in maternity hospitals.

 According to the latest information from the New Zealand and Australian online job ads, some of the top skills employers look for include: